alwz1/NYC-parking-violations/README.md

 The sampled data has 96957 rows and 13 columns.
 String columns such as 'State' and 'License_Type' are transformed using StringIndexer.

-A four-layer neural networks with 16 units each in the hidden layers
+A four-layer neural networks model with 16 units each in the hidden layers was used for predicting the top four violation categories.

 ### Licensing, Authors, Acknowledgements<a name="licensing"></a>